 Achieving excellence in teaching, research, and public service within a supportive, respectful, and inclusive environment is central to the mission and identity of the University of Maryland, College Park (UMD).
 As the flagship campus and a national leader in higher education, UMD strives to provide exceptional and affordable instruction for Maryland's most promising students, regardless of income.
-A preeminent locus of scholarship, the University builds and maintains a world-class capacity in the sciences, arts, and humanities to support ground-breaking discoveries that address the most pressing global challenges and inspire the human imagination.
+A pre-eminent locus of scholarship, the University builds and maintains a world-class capacity in the sciences, arts, and humanities to support ground-breaking discoveries that address the most pressing global challenges and inspire the human imagination.
 As one of the country's first land-grant institutions, UMD uses its research, educational, cultural, and technological strengths in partnership with state, federal, private, and non-profit sectors to promote economic development and improve quality of life in the State of Maryland.
 Diversity amongst our students, faculty, and staff is essential to this mission.
-Accordingly, ensuring equal educational opportunity; hiring and retaining a diverse and exceptional faculty and staff; recruiting and graduating talented students from traditionally underrepresented groups; and providing a supportive climate for their well-being are top institutional priorities.